hagai211/wog/Readme.md

 ---

 ### 2️⃣ Currency Roulette Game – `currency_roulette_game.py`
-A game where the player must guess the **equivalent value of a randomly generated USD amount in Israeli Shekels (ILS)**, based on real-time exchange rates.
+A game where the player must guess the **equivalent value of a randomly generated USD amount in ILS**, based on real-time exchange rates.

 #### 🔹 Functions:
 - **`get_money_interval()`** – Retrieves the USD to ILS exchange rate and calculates an acceptable range based on difficulty.